-When a student changes from a major that does not require a foreign language to one which does require it, the student will have to complete the requirement according to the above guidelines.
-The following majors require the completion of a 201-202 foreign language course sequence: Accounting; Biblical and Religious Studies; Business Analysis; Business Economics; Business Statistics; Christian Ministries; Communication Arts; Design and Innovation; Economics; all Elementary, Middle Level, and Secondary Education majors; English; Entrepreneurship; Finance; History; Human Resource Management; International Business; Management; Marketing; Mathematics; Philosophy; Political Science; Psychology; Social Work; Supply Chain Management.
+When a student changes from a major that does not require a world language to one which does require it, the student will have to complete the requirement according to the above guidelines.

+The following majors require the completion of a 101-102 modern or classical language course sequence: Accounting; Business Analysis; Business Economics; Business Statistics; Design and Innovation; all Elementary and Middle Level Education majors; Special Education; Entrepreneurship; Finance; Human Resource Management; International Business; Management; Marketing; Psychology (B.S.); Social Work; and Supply Chain Management.